xiaoyu-wu/page/index.markdown

     title: "Why are they racist?"
     excerpt: 'Many racist bills have been proposed, disguised as concerns over national security.
 However, their true intention stems from fear and hatred.
 These bills unjustly target innocent civilians, stripping them of fair treatment and equal privileges.'
     url: "/facts/"
     btn_label: "Learn FACTS.
-And find out how ridiculous they are"
+And find out how ridiculous those bills are"
     btn_class: "btn--primary"
 feature_row4:
   - image_path: /assets/images/fist.jpg